Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: March 11, 2026

-Would increase the penalty for knowingly using an unmanned aircraft over any portion of correctional facility property from Class C misdemeanor to Class C felony.
-Would also authorize correctional facility employees to disable drones operating over facility property and provide liability protection to the facility and employees for damage caused by disabling drones.
-Companion bills in House (HB1538) and Senate (SB1631).
-As of April 15, 2026, HB1538 pending in Finance committee; SB1631 placed on calendar for 4/21/2026.
+Proposes increasing the penalty for knowingly using an unmanned aircraft over any portion of a property that includes a correctional facility from Class C misdemeanor to Class C felony.
+Also authorizes correctional facility employees to disable an unmanned aircraft operating over such property without liability for damage to the aircraft.
+Amends TCA Title 39.

 Last action: April 15, 2026